leonbobster/trivago-study-case/README.md

 I used sqlite3 as it was required in task description in pdf, but it could be easily re-implemented with mysql or any other rdbms because all code realated to direct db queries is concentrated in one service class. https://github.com/leonbobster/trivago-study-case/blob/master/api/src/service/DataService.js

+Important: Validation and data filtering should be implemented before any inserts and updates in db, but it's skipped in this study case.

 The challenge has been implemented using: